-- 2.17 In shopping areas, the level of pedestrian activity gives a good indication of the health of the retail sector of the economy.
+- 2.18 In shopping areas, the level of pedestrian activity gives a good indication of the health of the retail sector of the economy.
 The methodology of pedestrian surveys undertaken varies from centre to centre.
-By repeating surveys at the same sites and on the same days of the week, the results can be converted to a single figure for each centre which can be compared year on year with the base figure. - 2.18 Table 2.6 shows the change since 2004, the base year for LTP2.
-Data collection has been suspended in Wakefield due to the major redevelopment of the city centre taking place. - 2.19 Increased pedestrian activity in shopping areas would indicate a strong economy and assist in the retention and development of strong centres. - 2.20 Pedestrian activity will continue to be monitored and will be presented on an annual basis.
+By repeating surveys at the same sites and on the same days of the week, the results can be converted to a single figure for each centre which can be compared year on year with the base figure. - 2.19 Table 2.6 shows the change since 2004, the base year for LTP2.
+Data collection has been suspended in Wakefield due to the major redevelopment of the city centre taking place. - 2.20 Increased pedestrian activity in shopping areas would indicate a strong economy and assist in the retention and development of strong centres. - 2.21 Pedestrian activity will continue to be monitored and will be presented on an annual basis.
+No data are available for 2010 due to uncertain market conditions.